uzeziogho/uzeziogho/README.md

 4. Data Analysis using PySpark: I have utilized pyspark as a tool to analyze clinical trial data.
 I also used Mapreduce to process big data before the analysis was done.

+5. Private Projects: A collaborative project with @GoldenDein

 ## Skills
 My data science skillset includes:
 - Programming languages: Python, R, SQL